fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

     member2: B
 }
 ```
 Then we create a trait that defines the behavior of returning an iterator and implement that trait for each struct type.
-For all likely collection sizes.
+For all collection sizes.

-My fingers are starting to hurt just typing that.
+My fingers are starting to hurt just typing that much.

 Even with macros, the above solution seems quite ugly.
 The Rust standard library actually had to do something analogous to this for arrays of different sizes before const generics came along, and while it was workable, it was never ideal.
 Unfortunately, our collections are heterogenous, so we don't get to use the const generics escape hatch.